sergio11/defiplex_blockchain/README.md

 DeFiPlex leverages a robust technology stack to ensure scalability, security, and efficiency across its decentralized finance platform:

-- 🛠️ **Polygon Blockchain**: DeFiPlex is built on the Polygon blockchain, benefiting from its high throughput, low transaction fees, and interoperability with Ethereum.
+- 🛠️ **Polygon Blockchain**: DeFiPlex is built on the Polygon blockchain, benefiting from its high throughput, low transaction fees, and interoperability with Polygon.

-- 💻 **Solidity**: Smart contracts in DeFiPlex are written in Solidity, the predominant programming language for Ethereum-compatible blockchains, ensuring compatibility and reliability.
+- 💻 **Solidity**: Smart contracts in DeFiPlex are written in Solidity, the predominant programming language for Polygon-compatible blockchains, ensuring compatibility and reliability.

 - 📦 **OpenZeppelin**: OpenZeppelin's library is extensively used for secure and standardized smart contract components.
 It provides tested and audited implementations of ERC standards and contract functionalities, enhancing security and reliability.